Skip to content

 From Combat to Constancy

-By the end of 2006, the once-anarchic streets of Ramadi had quieted—but not stilled.
+By the end of 2006, the once-anarchic streets of Ramadi had quieted.
+But not stilled.
 Gone were the daily ambushes and rolling firefights, replaced by a quieter, more uncertain kind of war: one waged through outposts, checkpoints, and trust.
-The 1st Brigade Combat Team (BCT), 1st Armored Division —the same unit that had taken the lead in retaking Ramadi—now transitioned from full-spectrum combat to stability operations.
+The 1st Brigade Combat Team (BCT), 1st Armored Division .
+The same unit that had taken the lead in retaking Ramadi.
+Now transitioned from full-spectrum combat to stability operations.

-This shift wasn’t symbolic.
+This shift wasn't symbolic.
 It was strategic.
 Dozens of Joint Security Stations (JSS) and Combat Outposts (COPs) were established throughout key neighborhoods, co-manned by U.S. and Iraqi forces.
-These installations served dual purposes: deter insurgent re-infiltration and act as nerve centers for community engagement.
-American soldiers, once braced for close-quarters firefights, now drank tea with sheikhs, walked markets, and listened as much as they patrolled.

 Building Trust, One Block at a Time